Here it’s polite to stare

 Fra Angelico: The devil is in the details

-At the dawn of the Renaissance, when art was awakening to new possibilities, Fra Angelico emerged as the first Italian painter to transmit the innermost feelings of his characters directly to the viewer.
+At the dawn of the Renaissance, Fra Angelico became the first Italian painter to channel the innermost feelings of his characters directly to the viewer through his exquisite artistry.

 Read more